Asian Games: Formation

 After World War II, several areas in Asia became sovereign states.
 Many of these countries sought to exhibit Asian prowess without violence.
-At the London 1948 Summer Olympics, a conversation started amongst China and the Philippines to restore the idea of the Far Eastern Games.
+During the 1948 Summer Olympics in London, a conversation started between China and the Philippines to restore the idea of the Far Eastern Games, following the decolonisation of Asia after World War II.
 Guru Dutt Sondhi, the Indian International Olympic Committee representative, believed that the restoration of the Far Eastern Games would sufficiently display the spirit of unity and level of achievement taking place in Asian sports.
 He proposed the idea of a new competition – which came to be the Asian Games.
 The Asian Athletic Federation would eventually be formed.
 A preparatory committee was set up to draft the charter for this new body.
-On 13 February 1949, the Asian Athletic Federation was formally inaugurated in and New Delhi, announced as the inaugural host city to be held in 1950.
+On 13 February 1949, the Asian Athletic Federation was formally inaugurated in New Delhi, announced as the inaugural host city to be held in 1950.

-Crisis, reorganisation, expansion
+Years of crises

 In 1962, the Games were hit by several crises.
-The host country Indonesia, refused to permit the participation of Israel and Taiwan due to political recognition issues.
+The host country, Indonesia refused to permit Israel and Taiwan to participate due to political recognition issues.
 The IOC terminated its sponsorship of the Games and terminated Indonesia's membership in the IOC.
-The Asian Football Confederation (AFC), International Amateur Athletics Federation (IAAF) and International Weightlifting Federation (IWF), also removed their recognition of the Games.
+The Asian Football Confederation (AFC), International Amateur Athletics Federation (IAAF), and the International Weightlifting Federation (IWF) also removed their recognition of the Games.

-South Korea renounced its plan to host the 1970 Asian Games on the grounds of a national security crisis; the main reason was due to a financial crisis.
+Seoul renounced its plan to host the 1970 Asian Games on the grounds of a national security crisis; the main reason was due to a financial crisis.
 The previous host, Thailand, would host the Games in Bangkok using funds transferred from South Korea.
 Japan was asked to host but declined the opportunity as they were already committed to Expo '70 in Osaka.
-This edition marked the Games' inaugural television broadcasting, world-wide.
-In Tehran, in 1974, the Games formally recognized the participation of China, North Korea and Mongolia.
-Israel was allowed to participate despite the opposition from the Arab world, while Taiwan was permitted to continue taking part (as "Chinese Taipei") although its status was abolished in general meeting on 16 November 1973 by Games Federation.
+This edition marked the Games' inaugural television broadcasting, worldwide.
+In Tehran, in 1974, the Games formally recognized the participation of China, North Korea, and Mongolia.
+Israel was allowed to participate despite the opposition from the Arab world, while Taiwan was permitted to continue taking part (as "Chinese Taipei") although its status was abolished in a general meeting on 16 November 1973 by the Games Federation.

-Prior to the 1978 Games, Pakistan retracted its plan to host the 1975 Games due to a financial crisis and political issues.
-Thailand offer to host and the Games were held in Bangkok.
-As in 1962, Taiwan and Israel were refused the participation by Games Federation, amid political issues and security fears.
+Before the 1978 Games, Pakistan retracted its plan to host the 1975 Games due to a financial crisis and political issues.
+Thailand offered to host and the Games were held in Bangkok.
+As in 1962, Taiwan and Israel refused participation by the Games Federation, amid political issues and security fears.
 Several governing bodies protested the ban.
-The IAAF threatened to bar the participating athletes from the 1980 Summer Olympics.
-Several nations withdraw prior to the Games opening.
+The International Olympic Committee threatened to bar the participating athletes from the 1980 Summer Olympics.
+Several nations withdrew before the Games opening.